 In the early 2000s, industry thought leaders believed search engine marketing was going to supercede SEO.
 SEM was going to cover everything: optimization, paid listings, site referrals…after all, these were all clearly just marketing tactics.
 The fact that these terms both persist to this day is a testament to just how much they’ve evolved.
 While different, they are still intrinsically connected – both are essential for anyone truly looking to make an impact on the Internet.

 If SEM is buying groceries, then SEO is planting a garden.
-SEO may take a bit longer to get started but can have tremendous results that greatly enhance your paid media efforts.
+Going to the grocery store can be convenient but more costly compared to the patience and effort required to harvest your salad fixings from your kitchen garden.
+But you need both for a well-balanced meal.
+In the same way, SEO may take a bit longer to get started but can have tremendous results that greatly enhance your paid media efforts.
 If the ultimate goal is to drive conversions at the lowest cost, an integrated marketing strategy that includes both SEO and SEM is just impossible to ignore.

 Check out these tips on how to ensure your website is positioned to evolve and adapt along with Google’s ever-changing algorithm.